sandyghai/AWS-S3-Multipart-Upload-Using-Presigned-Url/README.md

 ==========
 When uploading large file more than 5 GB, we have to use multipart upload by split the large file into severel parts and upload each part, once all parts are uploaded, we have to complete the multipart upload.

-What if I am using presigned url?
-At the time I created this document AWS SDK presigned operation doesn't support to provide additional parameters to get presigned url for part upload.
+What if I want to use presigned url?
+At the time I documented this, AWS SDK presigned operation doesn't support to provide additional parameters to get presigned url for part upload.
 The two paramaters needs to perform part upload operation are partNumber and uploadId.

 Problem
 =======